biosustain/set_up_grasp_models/README.md

 # set_up_grasp_models

 This small package is intended to generate GRASP input model files in a fairly automatic way, and check that these are valid.
-At this point only the model checks are working fully, though.
+At this point both the model checks and the mechanism generation are working fully, but not the actual process of building the input excel file.

 ### Model checks